Key rollover

-Key rollover is the ability of a computer keyboard to correctly handle several simultaneous keystrokes.
+Key rollover is the ability of a computer keyboard to correctly handle several simultaneous keystrokes, often important in gaming as well as for testing rapid key pressing and reaction time.
 A keyboard with n-key rollover (NKRO) can correctly detect input from each key on the keyboard at the same time, regardless of how many other keys are also being pressed.
 Keyboards that lack full rollover will register an incorrect keystroke when certain combinations of keys are pressed simultaneously.
 Rollover has applications for stenotype, electronic music keyboards, gaming, and touch-typing generally.